Heavy02011/getyourfactsright-sarscov2/README.md

 ### 1.2 Prediction & Spreading
 - [x] [Genomic epidemiology of hCoV-19](https://www.gisaid.org/epiflu-applications/next-hcov-19-app/)
 - [ ] [Using Kalman Filter to Predict COVID19 Spread](https://github.com/Rank23/COVID19)
+- [ ] [WIRED: How Long Does the Coronavirus Last on Surfaces?
+Researchers looked at how long the virus can survive on cardboard, plastic, and stainless steel, as well as after being aerosolized and suspended in midair.](https://www.wired.com/story/how-long-does-the-coronavirus-last-on-surfaces/)
 - [ ] ...

 ### 1.3 Summaries